oci-hpc/oci-openfoam-workshop/Documentation/Command Line.md

 Successfully deleted IntelWorkshop-ocihpc-test-7355
 </pre>

 Congratulations!
-You have successfully deployed your first High Performance Compute (HPC) compute node using ocihpc!
+You have successfully deployed the motorbike model stack using ocihpc!

+You can deploy this stack via [Resource Manager](https://github.com/oci-hpc/oci-openfoam-workshop/blob/oci-hpc/Documentation/Resource%20Manager.md) as well.